 Beautiful and Historic Ellon Castle Gardens.

 Welcome to our website featuring the beautiful and historic Ellon Castle Gardens, set right in the heart of Ellon.
 While the old Ellon Castle dates back to the 15th century, the Gardens reached their current size in the early 18th century and in their time, were some of the finest in Scotland.
 They contain a unique collection of ancient English yews thought to be at least 500 years old.
-However, in more recent times, the structures and horticultural elements within have been allowed to fall into disrepair and neglect.

 The support we get from members and volunteers is vital to our continued success.
 Membership fees partially offset our operational costs and volunteers are helping to restore the gardens.
 We encourage everyone to think about becoming a member, volunteer or donor.